holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/01_bitpics/lesson_plan.md

             - https://youtu.be/fKK933KK6Gg?t=84
 - What is different between what we did and real pictures?

+### Potential Extensions

+- As a class, encode a BitEmoji encoder with just black and white pixels in scratch

 ## Bonus lesson

 - How do we do colors?